CRC-SI/atlas/docs/features.md

 ## Overlay

-The **overlay** is the area of the browser's DOM that covers the Atlas viewer component.
-The overlay can be used to display information relating to the contents of the Atlas scene in the DOM.
+The **overlay** is the area of the browser window that covers the Atlas viewer component.
+The overlay can be used to display information relating to the contents of the Atlas scene in the browser using standard HTML elements.
 This is preferable to rendering the same information in the the rendering library's GUI because the code (HTML, CSS and JS) can be reused consistently with any rendering library.

 The two primary uses of the overlay are *popups* and *legends*.